Skip to main content

 Can HomeMapper control my devices?

 No. HomeMapper discovers and inventories.
 It never turns things on, changes settings, or commissions devices.
-Scan-only is a design principle, not a missing feature.
+Scanning is all it does.

 Does HomeMapper run on Android or Windows?